dacharat/IP-subnet-calculator/README.md

 ### Hot to use
 1. Input ip number to the first line
 2. Input number of hosts or networks that you want.
-3. Click `GO` button and see the result!!
+3. Click `Calculate` button and see the result!!